jayxvalle/PSLGang/README.md

 - GUI for:
   - Selecting `.json` files
   - Choosing a chemical for calculation
-  - (Future) Graphing and calculations for chemical data
+  - Graphing and calculations for chemical data (Currently only CH2 is working)

 ---